-The Mimosa pudica, popularly known as the ‘touch-me-not’, shrinks away when touched as a defensive mechanism against herbivores.
+The Mimosa pudica plant, popularly known as the ‘touch-me-not’, shrinks away when touched as a defense mechanism against herbivores.
 Roses grow thorns, coconuts grow hard exterior shells, and Chinchona trees release a bitter substance known as quinine, which makes its bark very unattractive to eat, even for insects.
 Fortunately, quinine is one of the few cures for malaria.
 It just goes to show that everything has its uses.

 The ‘freshly cut grass’ smell isn’t from a single chemical.
 Grasses release a host of different volatile chemicals when they are cut, called Green Leaf Volatiles (GLV).
 Some of these chemicals are acetone, formaldehyde and methanol, which constitute almost 60% of emissions when grass is cut.